 Dietary data within LASA

 Qualitative information on specific diets, use of fruits, vegetables and dairy products, and number of eating moments during the day was obtained at some regular waves in the first LASA cohort (waves B, C, D and E, see documentation on Diet and food consumption).
 Further, quantitative information on dietary intake (fruit, vegetables, fish, alcohol) and eating habits was collected from 1058 respondents in the Lifestyle side study in 2007.
-More recently, the Nutrition and Food-related Behaviour study has collected quantitative data on respondents’ complete nutritional intake as well as food-related behaviour.
-This extensive study was conducted between the fall of 2014 and spring of 2015 as part of the European Union project called MooDFOOD: a Multi-country cOllaborative project on the rOle of Diet, FOod-related behaviour, and Obesity in the prevention of Depression (http://www.moodfood-vu.eu).
+Data on use of food supplements have also been collected, mainly in the I- and J-wave (see documentation on medication and food supplement use).
+In addition, the Nutrition and Food-related Behaviour study has collected quantitative data on respondents’ complete nutritional intake as well as food-related behaviour.
+This extensive study was conducted between the fall of 2014 and spring of 2015 as part of the European Union project called MooDFOOD: a Multi-country cOllaborative project on the rOle of Diet, FOod-related behaviour, and Obesity in the prevention of Depression (www.moodfood-vu.eu).

 Measurement instruments in LASA